Points2NeRF: Generating Neural Radiance Fields from 3D point cloud: Introduction

+\przemek{We can address these limitations by using increasingly popular 3D capturing devices, such as LIDARs and depth cameras, to produce 3D point clouds and feed those point clouds to NeRFs.
+A straightforward substitution of 2D images with unstructured 3D point clouds in classic NeRF produces novel views with lower quality than image-based NeRF.
+This is mainly because of the sparsity of point cloud data in the under-sampled parts of objects, {\it, e.g.} willows and windows of a car presented in Fig.~\ref{fig:teser1}.
+As a result, the baseline solution, dubbed KNN-NeRF and described in detail in Sec.~\ref{sec:knn}, does not render sharp images.}

+To solve this problem, we propose an auto-encoder-based architecture that transfers 3D point clouds through a low-dimensional latent space and outputs weights of a NeRF model.
+Our {\our{}}\footnote{We make our implementation available at \url{https://github.com/gmum/points2nerf}} approach embodies hypernetwork paradigm as we take a 3D point cloud with the associated color values as an input and return the parameters of a target NeRF neural network.
+Since the implicit representation of the captured objects is built within the latent space, missing data points in under-sampled regions do not prohibit the resulting target network from synthesizing high-quality views.
+Furthermore, during the training, our model can process multiple classes of point cloud objects, thus yielding a solution that is much more robust.
+The NeRF network parameters can be interpreted as a continuous parametrization of a 3D object space.
+Thus, this formulation allows for conditioning NeRFs and generalizing our solution beyond 3D object classes seen during training.

-To summarize, our contributions of this work are the following: \begin{itemize} \item We propose a new method dubbed~\our{} which adapts a hypernetwork framework to the NeRF architecture, and hence allows to produce Radiance Fields from 3D point cloud. \item Our approach enables conditioning NeRFs, which, in turn, allows to generalize the model beyond 3D objects seen in training. \item Lastly, our method offers a generative model that can represent 3D objects as NeRF parameters in a continuous manner, enabling interpolation within the object space. \end{itemize}
+To summarize, the contributions of our work are the following: \begin{itemize} \item We propose a new method dubbed~\our{} which adapts a hypernetwork framework to the NeRF architecture and hence allows to production of Radiance Fields from a 3D point cloud. \item Our approach enables conditioning NeRFs, which, in turn, allows us to generalize the model beyond 3D objects seen in training. \item Lastly, our method offers a generative model that can continuously represent 3D objects as NeRF parameters, enabling interpolation within the object space. \end{itemize}

+\przemek{The paper is arranged as follows.
+In the next section, we present the related works.
+In Section~\ref{sec:knn}, we discuss all problems with training NeRF only on 3D point clouds without images.
+In Section~\ref{sec_our} we describe our model \our{}.
+In the last section, we present experiments.}